Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Wavefront related TTL coupling effects: case of ideal detectors

+The evaluation of the non-geometric coupling equations, as described above, yields very complex terms, which make it hard to deduce the characteristics of the TTL coupling effects.
+Therefore, we will show only the second-order series expansions in the following section.
+The equations are Taylor-expanded in all small parameters ($\alpha\ll 1\,\text{rad}$ and $r\ll 1\,\text{m}$), which are the beam alignment angles ($\varphi_m,\,\eta_m,\,\varphi_r,\,\eta_r$), detector alignments ($\varphi_\text{PD},\,\eta_\text{PD}$) and shifts due to the translational jitter ($x_m,\,y_m$).

-\subsection{Wavefront related TTL coupling effects: case of ideal detectors}
+\section{Wavefront related TTL coupling effects: case of ideal detectors}

-The interferometric phase depends on the one hand on the beam properties (integrand in Eq.~\eqref{eq:ifo_phase}) and on the other hand on the detector geometry (domain of integration in Eq.~\eqref{eq:ifo_phase}).
-In this section, we investigate how the beam properties, i.e.\ their beam parameters, affect the phase signal and show how this wavefront dependent TTL coupling depends on the point of incidence at the detector.
-To differentiate between the wavefront related TTL effects discussed in this section and the detector related TTL effects that are discussed in \cref{sec: photodiode geometry}, we assume in our analytic investigations here that the detectors are ideal infinitely large single element photodiodes (SEPD).
+In this section, we investigate how the wavefront properties, i.e.\ the beam parameters, affect the phase signal and show how this wavefront-dependent TTL coupling depends on the point of incidence at the detector.
+To differentiate between the wavefront-related TTL effects and the detector-related TTL effects (Sec.~\ref{sec: photodiode geometry}), we assume in our analytic investigations here that the detectors are ideal infinitely large single element photodiodes (SEPD).

-We start with analysing the TTL coupling in the most simplified setup of two perfectly identical fundamental Gaussian beams and the measurement beam rotating around its point of incidence on the detector.
-We distinguish the case where the beams overlap perfectly (Sec.~\ref{sec: non_geom equal}) and the case of a laterally shifted measurement beam Sec.~\ref{sec: non_geom offset equal beam}.
-This is extended in Sec.~\ref{sec: SR-arbitrary_pivot_identical_Gaussians} for rotations around an arbitrary point, thus including a beam walk on the detector.
-Such a beam walk potentially breaks the symmetry between the wavefronts of the incoming beams and thereby affects the TTL coupling.
-We therefore also investigate the TTL coupling induced by the beam walk due to mirror rotations (Sec.~\ref{sec: non_geom offset equal beam TM}).
-Additionally, refractions of angularly jittering beams at transmissive components leads to a changing beam walk (Sec.~\ref{sec: non_geom offset equal beam tc}).
+We start with analysing the TTL coupling in the most simplified setup of two perfectly identical fundamental Gaussian beams with the measurement beam rotating around its point of incidence on the detector.
+We distinguish the case where the beams overlap perfectly (Sec.~\ref{sec: non_geom equal}) and the case of a shifted measurement beam Sec.~\ref{sec: non_geom offset equal beam}.
 Since identical Gaussian beams are idealisations impossible to achieve in reality, we further discuss TTL effects induced by beams having unequal beam parameters in Sec.~\ref{sec: non_geom beam parameter}.
-Any deviation from the wavefront or intensity shape will alter the balance between wavefronts and thus generate cross-coupling.
-This is discussed in Sec.~\ref{sec: higher oder modes}.
+Since any other distortion of the wavefront or intensity shape will alter the balance between wavefronts, it also generates cross-coupling, see Sec.~\ref{sec: higher oder modes}.